bonitasoft/bonita-doc/md/ldap-synchronizer.md

 Synchronize only 'Custom Information' declared in the mapper.properties.

 A 'Custom Information' not declared in mapper.properties will not be modified.
-When the Ldap Object doesn't have an property, it will not be modified.
+When the Ldap Object doesn't have a property, it will not be modified.

 | LDAP object | LDAP property | Synchronization |
 |:------------|:--------------|:---------------------------|